FasterSpeeding/Tanjun/docs/usage.md

 which is done by passing a string value to [typing.Annotated][] (as shown above).

-The special generic types offered in [tanjun.annotations] like [Ranged][tanjun.annotations.Ranged] and [Converted][tanjun.annotations.Converted] return a [typing.Annotated][] instance from their generic calls and can also be passed as arguments to Annotated like `Annotated[Int, Ranged(13, 130)]` and `Annotated[Str, Converted(get_video)]`.
+The special generic types offered in [tanjun.annotations] (e.g [Ranged][tanjun.annotations.Ranged] and [Converted][tanjun.annotations.Converted])
+return a [typing.Annotated][] instance from their generic calls, and can also be passed as arguments to Annotated like `Annotated[Int, Ranged(13, 130)]` and `Annotated[Str, Converted(get_video)]`.

-This example doesn't demonstrate every feature of this and more information on how arguments are configured through annotations can be found in [tanjun.annotations][].
+This example doesn't demonstrate every feature of this.
+More information on how arguments are configured through annotations can be found in [tanjun.annotations][].